Accueil » Tips » Weaning a kitten: 8 key steps explained by a veterinarian

-Weaning is a fundamental step for dogs and cats.
-It should not be overlooked because problems can arise if it is not done correctly.
+Weaning is a crucial stage for dogs and cats.
+It should not be overlooked because problems can arise if it is not carried out correctly.

-It is a gradual process that starts at around 4 weeks of age and finishes at 8 weeks, when kittens are considered independent.
+It’s a gradual process that starts at around 4 weeks of age and ends at 8 weeks, when kittens are considered independent.

-Thinking about weaning means thinking about a dietary transition.
+Thinking about weaning means considering a dietary transition.
 Other factors come into play during this stage of a kitten’s life, but nutrition is essential.
-I share with you the steps and my tips for successful weaning.
+I share the steps and my tips for successful weaning.

 1. Choose the right food at the right time

-From birth until about 3 to 4 weeks of age, kittens feed exclusively on their mother’s milk.
+From birth until about 3 to 4 weeks of age, kittens are fed exclusively on mother’s milk.
 It meets their nutritional needs and provides them with water.
 This is the lactation period.

 The start of weaning marks a change in diet.
-Kittens then begin to eat solid food.
-It’s the gradual emergence of their teeth that enables them to eat solid food.
+Kittens then begin to consume solid food.
+It is the gradual emergence of their teeth that enables them to eat solid food.

 2. Gradually introduce solid food